 In 2018, LCS began 4 major recovery and relief projects which have evolved organically to address multiple community needs that are not presently addressed by other organizations.
 Our goals are to fill these gaps as we encounter them, create long term solutions that are scalable to other areas in the region, and leverage the community’s talents to get the job done.

 In conversations about what it means to be prepared and resilient, LCS decided to focus on what worked best for St. John in the immediate aftermath of Hurricane Irma; recreating these systems in a more structured and manageable fashion.
 We have established secure supply storage facilities in 3 areas across the island; established an annual, stand-by road clearing team ready to deploy in the event of a disaster; established annual preparedness campaigns for St. John’s at-risk residents, and established an annual, stand-by expansion of our Go Team ready to deploy for door-to-door wellness check and supply distribution in the event of a disaster.
 Our stand-by teams have received extensive training from St. John Rescue, the USVI Department of Health, the Virgin Islands Public Safety-Support Foundation, FEMA, and VITEMA to be effective in a variety of response situations.

 Following Hurricanes Irma and Maria, the majority of homes on St. John still have some degree of mold, ranging from minor to extensive.
-With help from the National Organization of Remediators and Mold Inspectors (NORMI), LCS hired and trained a cleaning crew of St. John residents who are hard at work sanitizing homes belonging to full-time residents who are seniors, low-income families, single-parent families, pregnant women, or residents with non-emergency medical needs or a compromised immune system.
+With help from the National Organization of Remediators and Mold Inspectors (NORMI), LCS hired, trained, and professionally licensed a cleaning crew of St. John residents who are hard at work sanitizing homes belonging to full-time residents who are seniors, low-income families, single-parent families, pregnant women, or residents with a disability or a nonemergency medical need.
 In 2018 over 100 homes were successfully sanitized, and the project is ongoing.